Event History Analysis CS&SS 544 CSSS UW Seal

 I recommend that you get an account on the CSDE Windows network.
 The CSDE systems have many useful programs for doing event history analysis (request a Windows account here).
 Data sets for this course will be available on both the course web site and the CSDE server.

 You can use books, readings, notes, and web pages to help you work on the problems.
 In fact, you can work in groups on most exercises.
-Grades for late problem sets will depreciate by 10% per day, including any fraction of a day late.
+Grades for late problem sets are reduced by 10% per day, including any fraction of a day late.

 Software

 You can use any software that works for you and gets the job done.
 For example, when we work with the Cox proportional hazards regression model, almost any standard statistical software will work.
 For other assignments only a few "packages" will be able to easily perform the analysis.
-One option, and one I encourage, is that you begin working with a statistical programming language.
-Perhaps the best overall statistical programming language is R. However, the language mle written by your instructor is a good choice as well for advanced modeling.
-If there is sufficient interest, I will offer optional weekly sessions in a computer lab that introduces mle programming.
-There are a number of short courses and online tutorials that introduce R (or S-plus).
+I strongly encourage you to do most of your work in a statistical programming language like R, Matlab, or Gauss.
+Most of the coding examples in this class will be in R, so it will be easiest for you to work in R unless you have excellent skills in another language.
+If there is sufficient interest, I will offer optional weekly computer lab sessions to help you work on course material using the R programming language.
+Short courses introducing R are given by CSSCR during the first two weeks of the quarter.

 Topics and Schedule